njoyard/peelr/README.md

 * Extracting simple values from HTML snippets
 * Building more complex values using simple extractors
 * Combining data from multiple pages
-* Defining a full data model to extract data from a website (or multiple interlinked websites)

 ## Peelr extractors